M*A*S*H (film): Filming and production

 The filming process was difficult because of tensions between the director and his cast.
 During principal photography, Sutherland and Gould allegedly spent a third of their time trying to get Altman fired, although this has been disputed.
 Altman later commented that if he had known about Gould and Sutherland's protests, he would have resigned.
 Gould later sent a letter of apology, and Altman used him in a number of his later works – including The Long Goodbye, California Split, Nashville, and The Player – but Altman never worked with Sutherland again.

-Because of the context of the film being made – during the height of America's involvement in the Vietnam War – 20th Century Fox was concerned that audiences would not understand that it was ostensibly taking place during the Korean War.
-At the request of the studio, a caption that mentions the Korean setting was added to the beginning of the film, and PA announcements throughout the film served the same purpose.
+Because of the context of the film being made – during the height of America's involvement in the Vietnam War – Fox was concerned that audiences would not understand that it was ostensibly taking place during the Korean War.
+Fox requested a caption that mentions the Korean setting be added to the beginning of the film, and PA announcements throughout the film served the same purpose.
 Only a few loudspeaker announcements were used in the original cut.
 When Altman realized he needed more structure to his largely episodic film, editor Danford Greene suggested using more loudspeaker announcements to frame different episodes of the story.
 Greene took a second-unit crew and filmed additional shots of the speakers.
 On the same night these scenes were shot, American astronauts landed on the moon.
 The Korean War is explicitly referenced in announcements on the camp public address system and during a radio announcement that plays while Hawkeye and Trapper are putting in Col. Merrill's office, which also cites the film as taking place in 1951.
+However, one of the PA announcements mentions that the camp movie will be The Glory Brigade, a 1953 Korean War film starring Victor Mature.